Tuesday, March 24, 2020

 Perversely, Phil also sings lead on the title track, which almost adds insult to injury, since he’s the band’s entire rhythm section.
 This comparative trifle of a number is nicely forgotten by the almost grandiose “Sleeping”, which isn’t just the longest track, but even sports a string arrangement by James Newton Howard, who’d been busy the previous couple of years with Elton John.
 Lest one think the boys were too ambitious, “Chance To Get Away” is a terrific close harmony gold nugget.
 And while “Invasion” may seem a trifle along the lines of “England” or “TV”, the lyrics reveal some pointed commentary on their professional ties.

 By the time the album came out, the Shelter label had been swallowed up by relative upstart Arista, so one could assume Twilley Don’t Mind would have gotten some more legs, even after three singles were released from the album.
 It still makes a wonderful companion to the debut, and should be sought out post haste.
 (Sometime in the ‘90s it was decided to swap the opening tracks of each side, which does the favor of getting the title track out of the way early.
-Some but all CDs also included “Fallin’ In Love”, a lost gem that fell off the original sequence, as a bonus track.)
+ALso, some but not all CDs also included “Fallin’ In Love”, a lost gem that fell off the original sequence, as a bonus track.)

-Dwight Twilley Band Twilley Don’t Mind (1977)—3½
+Dwight Twilley Band Twilley Don’t Mind (1977)—

 No comments: